elastic/elasticsearch-specification/README.md

 ## FAQ

+### I want to see a report of how types and namespaces are being used.

+You can find a report of the `main` branch [here](https://elastic.github.io/elasticsearch-specification/report.html).

 ### A specific property is not always present, how do I define it?

 When you define a property the syntax is `propertyName: propertyType`.